 Inspired in part by Pope Francis’s encyclical Laudato Si’ 2019 he moved with his wife and dogs to a small farm in Herefordshire, from where he writes ‘Wild Faith’, an irregular Tablet column on his attempts to be ecological.

 Andy Lester is Head of Conservation for the Christian Wildlife Charity A Rocha UK.
-Andy is Chartered Environmentalist and economist with degrees in green economy and global environmental issues from Bournemouth and London Universities.
+Andy is a Chartered Environmentalist and economist with degrees in green economy and global environmental issues from Bournemouth and London Universities.
 Andy writes frequently for three regional newspapers, and speaks regularly on national radio on faith and ecological issues.
 Andy lives with his South African wife in Hampshire with their four boys.

-Marlene Rosemarie Mallett
+The Venerable Marlene Rosemarie Mallett

 Marlene Rosemarie Mallett is a British Anglican priest and sociologist.
 Since March 2020, she has served as Archdeacon of Croydon in the Diocese of Southwark.
 Before ordination in the Church of England, she was research sociologist and academic, specialising in international development and ethno-cultural mental health.
 She was priest-in-charge and then Vicar of St John the Evangelist, Angell Town from 2007 to 2020.

 The Rt Hon Sir John Major KG CH

 The Rt Hon Sir John Major KG CH entered politics at a young age as an active Young Conservative and stood as a candidate for Lambeth Council aged only 21, winning the seat and becoming chairman of the Housing Committee.
 He was elected to Parliament winning Huntingdonshire in 1979, and became a minister in 1985.
 He served in Margaret Thatcher’s Cabinet from 1987 to 1990 as Chief Secretary to the Treasury; Foreign Secretary; and Chancellor of the Exchequer.